-Artistic portrait photography is more than just taking nice snaps of people — it’s a combination of vision, lighting and engagement, and making use of the key tools of portraiture (lighting, framing, depth of field and background) to create riveting and stunning portraits of people; portraits that reveal their stories to the viewer!
+Here’s a portrait photography workshop that delves into the creative and visionary aspects of photographic portraiture.
+Creative, fine art portrait photography is more than just taking nice snaps of people — it’s a combination of vision, lighting and engagement, and making use of the key tools of portraiture (lighting, framing, depth of field and background) to create riveting, emotive portraits of people; portraits that reveal their stories to the viewer.

-“The Art of Portraiture” is a one-day workshop dedicated to giving you not only the skills to set up and shoot portraiture, but it is also dedicated to developing your eye for creative, fine art portraiture.
-You’ll learn how to shoot natural light portraits in practically any setting, indoors and outdoors, but also how to control and shape light to realise your vision in portraiture, and to create portraits that tell a story.
+“The Art of Portraiture” gives you the skills to set up and shoot great portraits, but its primary aim is to help you develop your vision for creative, fine art portraiture.
+You’ll learn how to shoot portraits in practically any setting, indoors and outdoors, but also how to control and shape light to realise your vision in portraiture, and to create portraits that tell a story.
 You’ll be shooting in natural light, using studio lighting, and off-camera location lighting as you learn about the amazing scope that can be realised in portrait photography.
 You won’t ever want to just revert to taking “snaps of people’s faces” after this workshop!

 This is a very hands-on workshop: after a brief presentation, where we look at the key elements and tools that help construct outstanding portraits, we begin working directly with our models across a range of situations and settings.
 You’ll learn how to take control of natural window light, shoot with light and dark backgrounds, shape lighting in the studio with different light modifiers and, finally, work on location with off-camera lighting.
 Across our shoots, we’ll be looking at strategies for posing, using backgrounds and for engaging with our portrait subjects to help us tell stories with our portraits.